wp-plugins/subscribe2/ReadMe.txt

 * Strip HTML from email subject to improve compatibility with other plugins
 * Fixed bug in the display of compulsory categories in the Settings page
 * Add option to manually send emails to All Registered Users and Public Subscribers - proposed by TigWeb
+* Enable TinyURL link shortening for Digest Notification Emails if {TINYLINK} is present in the Email Template
+* Fixed bug in TinyURL error handling and fallback when link generation fails

 = Version 8.5 by Matthew Robinson =